vishnupadmanabhan/vishnupadmanabhan.github.io/podcast.md

     <img class="responsive-img center" src="https://res.cloudinary.com/vishnupadmanabhan/image/upload/v1558443666/wng.jpg" >
 </div>

-I have been podcasting for a long time and listen to many many of them.
+I have been listening to podcasts for a long time and listen to many many of them.
 So, one day my brother and I decided to launch on of our own.
 As kids, we used to have these geeky conversations about stuff from science, history, space and other topics.
 When we decided to do the podcast, we thought it should be an extension of our conversations.

 <div class="center">
     <img class="responsive-img center" src="https://res.cloudinary.com/writerandgeek/image/upload/v1506998325/wnglogo.jpg" style="margin: auto; width: 250px; height: 250px;">